people

 Blake Dewey, PhD

-Dr. Dewey is an Assistant Professor of Neurology at the Johns Hopkins School of Medicine with appointments in Biomedical Informatics and Data Science, as well as Electrical and Computer Engineering.
-He joined Hopkins as a graduate student in Electrical and Computer Engineering in 2015, earning his degree in 2021.
-He then transitioned to Neurology at the Johns Hopkins School of Medicine to pursue a National MS Society Postdoctoral Research Fellowship in Neuroimmunology, and joined the faculty in 2024.
-His work has focused on the harmonization and analysis of clinically acquired MRI images for people with MS. After joining as faculty, he has expanded his goals to include other imaging modalities (e.g., OCT) and broad clinical challenges, such as aging and dementia research.
+Dr. Dewey is an Assistant Professor of Neurology at the Johns Hopkins School of Medicine with appointments in Biomedical Informatics and Data Science, as well as Electrical and Computer Engineering and a faculty member of the Data Science and AI Institute.
+He joined Hopkins as a graduate student in Electrical and Computer Engineering in 2015, earned his PhD in 2021, completed a National MS Society Postdoctoral Research Fellowship in Neuroimmunology, and joined the faculty in 2024.
+His lab develops AI and image-analysis methods for heterogeneous clinical imaging data, with emphasis on MRI harmonization, super-resolution, quality control, and scalable analysis of routinely acquired images.
+Current work also includes generative models for brain MRI, generative priors for MRI inverse problems, and uncertainty-aware image recovery.
+The lab applies these methods across neuroimmunology, aging, dementia, ophthalmic imaging, and access-oriented MRI research.